itsjavi/bootstrap-colorpicker/CONTRIBUTING.md

   * Plugin version (and/or commit reference).
   * jQuery version you use and list of all other plugins/scripts you are using with this one and may cause some conflict.
   * A link to your JSFiddle (or similar tool) demo where you reproduced the problem (if applicable).

-## Contributing to Source Code

-Thanks for wanting to contribute source code to this project.
-That's great!
+## Pull Requests

+Patches and new features are welcome!

+- Fork this project
-- Before starting developing the plugin, you need to run `npm install` and `bower install` inside the plugin folder.
+- Before start developing, you need to run `npm install` and `bower install` inside the plugin folder.
 - Before your commits run always `grunt` inside the plugin folders, to update the dist files (don't modify them manually).
 - Do not change the plugin coding style.
 - Check that the index.html demos aren't broken (modify if necessary).
-- Test your code at least in Chrome, Firefox and IE >= 10.
+- Test your code at least in Chrome, Firefox and IE >= 10 / Edge.
+- Any new feature should come with updated docs
+- Push to your fork and submit the pull request